thePlatform/thePlatform-video-manager/README.md

 * Added Advanced Settings
 * Added new shortcode parameters
 * Simplified account settings
+* Added a new option to embed the PDK external controller in posts with our video player

 ## = 2.0.0 =
 * Removed 3rd party libraries in favor of native Wordpress look and feel